shimspedy/sengov/content/articles/free-government-smartphone .md

  Newphone Wireless provides free cell phone services, including cell phones and tablets, to eligible individuals.
 {{< / faq >}}

-How can I qualify for a free tablet?
+{{< faq title=" How can I qualify for a free tablet?" >}}
-  : Eligibility mainly depends on participation in assistance programs like SNAP.
+ Eligibility mainly depends on participation in assistance programs like SNAP.
+{{< / faq >}}

-Can I get both a cellphone and tablet for free?
+{{< faq title="Can I get both a cellphone and tablet for free? " >}}
-  : Yes, eligible individuals can receive both devices.
+ Yes, eligible individuals can receive both devices.
+{{< / faq >}}

-What services are included?
+{{< faq title="What services are included? " >}}
-  : Qualified users enjoy free talk, text, and data.
+ Qualified users enjoy free talk, text, and data.
+{{< / faq >}}
+{{< faq title="What is the best free government phone and tablet program? " >}}
+  Low-income households qualify for free or low-cost cell phone service under the Lifeline program, or Obama Phone.
+Lifeline is offered by major wireless carriers such as Assurance, Safelink, and Access Wireless.
+In addition to the free smartphone, Lifeline provides voice minutes, texts, and data monthly.
+{{< / faq >}}
+{{< faq title="What carrier is New Phone Wireless? " >}}
+  NewPhone Wireless® is a program provided by HTH Communications, LLC serving eligible American households.
+To participate in the NewPhone Wireless® service, certain eligibility requirements must be met, which are set by each State where the service is provided.
+{{< / faq >}}
+{{< faq title=" How to get a free iPhone 7 from the government?" >}}
+ Applying for a free iPhone 7 involves providing proof of eligibility, such as documentation of your income or participation in federal assistance programs.
+Applications can typically be submitted online, in person, or via mail, depending on the provider.
+{{< / faq >}}
+{{< faq title="How can I get a free iPhone 15 Pro Max government phone? " >}}
+ You may be eligible if you live at or below 135% of the federal poverty guidelines, or if you participate in programs like Medicaid, SNAP, or Lifeline.
+Verizon is one of the most popular carriers that currently offer free iPhones.
+Also TruConnect offers free phones and wireless services through the Lifeline program.
+{{< / faq >}}

 Newphone Wireless is committed to eliminating barriers to communication by offering free tablets and unlimited plans to those eligible through the Lifeline Program and ACP.